zeek/zeek-docs/scripts/base/frameworks/files/main.zeek.rst

          raised and the analyzer will be removed unless :zeek:see:`FileExtract::set_limit` is called to increase the
          limit.
 A value of zero means "no limit".

+      extract_limit_includes_missing: :zeek:type:`bool` :zeek:attr:`&default` = :zeek:see:`FileExtract::default_limit_includes_missing` :zeek:attr:`&optional`
+         (present if :doc:`/scripts/base/files/extract/main.zeek` is loaded)

+         By default, missing bytes in files count towards the extract file size.
+         Missing bytes can, e.g., occur due to missed traffic, or offsets used when downloading files.
+         Setting this option to false changes this behavior so that holes in files do no longer count towards these limits.
+Files with holes are created as sparse files on disk.
+Their apparent size can exceed this file size limit.
    :Attributes: :zeek:attr:`&redef`

    A structure which parameterizes a type of file analysis.